RajeshMPatel/event-loop/README.md

 ## Application
 Windows messaging system was very efficient.
 It could handle a very large number of messages coming in very fast such as `MOUSE_MOVE`.
 The interface was standard `OnMessage(WPARAM, LPARAM)` format.
 You would get to `PostMessage` or `SendMessage` with these two parameters.
 You could essentially send any pointer or a number as a part of the message.
 The PostMessage would queue the message.
 The messages would get serviced by the main Event Loop in the order they arrive. `PostMessage` would return right away and it was the responsibility of the receiver to free the memory.
 With C++ smart pointers, that burden is gone.
 Of course, smart pointers bring their own set of issues such as circular dependencies. `SendMessage` on the other hand would block until the message was served.
 The whole thing would run in a single thread.
 If you had something that required a good amount of processing, you had to spawn of a new thread.
 Otherwise, the UI would freeze.

 ![](https://i.imgur.com/s0pxEsD.png)

 The framework in this application, mirrors this Windows framework.
-You could add your `message` with an ID and you define its handler.
+You just add your `message` with an ID and you define its handler.
+The application successfully runs on both Windows and Mac.
+Most of the interface is abstracted out.
+That way you can focus on the core logic of the application.
+If you don't like the callback format, the great thing is that you can define your own.
+You can pass the typed data for example instead of WPARAM and LPARAM

+The application demonstrates multiple different kinds of events
+- User Message - You can post your message (Here Initialize message)
+- Timers - You can create various kinds of timers.
+Periodic, One Time Timer.
+You can cancel the timer etc.
+- Network Change - You can get an event whenever the network changes.
+- Registry Change - This of course applies only to Windows.
+You can use it to monitor Windows Application start location for the registry.
+That way if a malware modifies the entry, you will get a notification right away and take action

+The great thing is that all you need is to register either a file descritor (for Linux, Mac, iOS and Android) or HANDLE for Windows.
+You then add a callback or handler message along with MessageID to our Message Thread and Viola, you have a complete high performing single threaded asynchrnous event loop.
+I have not tried it but this application should run on iOS, Linux and Android as well.
+It currently works on Windows and Mac.

 ```
 // Ids for the messages